-Did you know that direct emissions from buildings accounted for around 17% of the UK’s total greenhouse gas emissions in 2019?
+Did you know that direct and indirect emissions from buildings account for around 16% of the UK’s total greenhouse gas emissions?
 Many properties fall short of design standards and are in need of crucial energy efficiency measures, such as loft and wall insulation and low-carbon heating solutions.

 Planning how to decarbonise your region to address the climate emergency will involve getting your housing stock (of which many might be unfit for the challenges of climate change) retrofitted to increase their SAP score.